SlicVik/eeg-nhis-app/README.md

 - License: Public domain, U.S. Government work (17 U.S.C. §105)
 - Description: U.S. household survey including sleep measures and demographics.

+**Reproducibility**
+- Download CSV following the links.
+Processing steps are noted in each module; code paths and assumptions are documented in app text.
+The app is descriptive, not diagnostic.

 ---
 ## 🌐 Live App